nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Mark an order as completed : `markOrder`

-Marks an order under a selected person from their displayed order list as completed.
+Marks an order from the selected person's displayed order list as completed.

 Format: `markOrder ORDER_INDEX`